 "It's pretty sad and disturbing," Bowles said.

 The Bridgewater Elementary student has been sampling the LaHave River since November and posting the results on a Facebook page.
-She has garnering tens of thousands of hits, hundreds of shares and responses from all over the world.
+She has been garnering tens of thousands of hits, hundreds of shares and responses from all over the world.

 "I would like to see change happen so I will be able to swim in my river," she said.